 WebinarsA majority of the work is carried out on your own schedule, which can include readings, photographs, videos, graphics and PowerPoints.
 A key component are assignments in Teachable, our virtual classroom.
 To pace and coordinate the independent study there are weekly webinars during the course to allow you to learn from presenters and other students and to ask questions in real time.
 If you miss or wish to review any webinars, they are always recorded and posted for later viewing.

-Live instruction for the 2021-2022 season will begin on Tues.
-Sept 21, 2021 from 7-8:30pm Eastern time, and continue for 4 weeks, with the final webinar on Tues.
-Oct 12.
-While we encourage live attendance so you have the opportunity to engage with the presenters and ask questions, all webinars we will be posted in our online classroom for students to watch anytime.
-Once you have enrolled in this course, you will retain access to all materials indefinitely, and can return to participate in the live webinars in future offerings of the course if you wish.
+In 2023, this course will be offered live for 4-weeks on Tuesdays from 7:00 - 8:30 PM (Eastern) from September 19 – October 10.
+While we encourage live attendance, so you have the opportunity to engage with presenters and ask questions, all webinars are recorded and posted in the online classroom to watch anytime.
+Once enrolled in this course, you will retain access to all materials indefinitely, and can return to participate in the live webinars in future offerings of the course if you wish.
 Join us!